 Leave of Absence: There may be exceptional circumstances where you need to request a leave of absence for your child.
 Please use our 'Leave of absence request' form to make these types of requests.
-The form should be submitted in advance of the leave of absence, via [insert school email address].
+The form should be submitted in advance of the leave of absence, via email to office@landonschool.co.uk.
 You will receive a letter in response, to advise if the request has been granted or declined.

 Punctuality: Pupils are expected to arrive on time for school in the morning and for every lesson during the day.
 The Government remains very clear that no child should miss school apart from in exceptional circumstances and schools must continue to take steps to reduce absence to support children's attainment.
-I hope we can count on your support in this matter.
-Please contact [insert school contact] if you require any support with ensruing your child's regular school attendance.
+We hope we can work together in this matter.

+Please contact office@landonschool.co.uk if you require any suport with ensuring your child's regular school attendance.